hobosapiens/stockholm_weather/README.md

-# Weather app with google-map photos of location
+# Weather widget with google-map photos of location
 (google API key required)

 A weather application written in Vue.js using the OpenWeatherMap API